 - Mainstream classes in First Year are mixed ability.
-There is generally "banding" of English and Maths classes from Second Year onwards.
-This facilitates students being in higher level for some subjects and ordinary level for others, depending on their own particular aptitudes. - In Senior Cycle mixed ability also exists for optional subjects and English, Irish and Maths are banded.
+There is generally blocking of English and Maths classes from Second Year onwards.
+This is referred to as "banding" where students can be in higher level for some subjects and ordinary level in others, depending on their own particular aptitudes. - In Senior Cycle mixed ability also exists for optional subjects and English, Irish and Maths are banded.